 Target Area Geographic Area Focus of Study 1.
 Maple Rd and IB Zoning Area The Transit Center, Maple Road, 21st Century Industrial, and the Smart Zone as described in Master Plan that are located along Maple Road/ Stephenson Road and south to the city border Market issues, pedestrian circulation, and minor zoning code amendments.
 2. Rochester Rd Big Beaver Road to Wattles Road Address concerns of adjacent neighbors regarding height, and land use buffers and transitions.
 Will require amendments to zoning regulations for GB and CB.
 3. North Troy The Northfield area as described in Master Plan Office vacancy and diversifying land uses appear as opportunities for reinvestment.
-Key takeaways from the Real Estate for reinforcing assets, re-envisioning challenges, emphasized the need for collaboration between well as a coordinated vision that is responsive to market demands and focused on quality of life.
+Key takeaways from the Real Estate for reinforcing assets, re-envisioning challenges, emphasized the need for collaboration between market demands and focused on quality of life.